mike-kane/resume-chatbot/data/nlu.md

 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- what are you?
+- tell me about yourself
+- are you a robot

 ## intent: inform
 - [yes](resume_desired)